Udayel/Elastic-ingest-accelerator/README.md

    8.17 VPC ID: Enter the VPC ID in which you want to deploy the Elastic Serverless Forwarder.
 Provide value only if you have selected 'yes' for the parameter ***Deploy Serverless Forwarder In VPC***.

    8.18 Subnet IDs: Enter the Subnet IDs (comma-separated) for the Elastic Serverless Forwarder.
 Provide value only if you have selected 'yes' for the parameter ***Deploy Serverless Forwarder In VPC***.

+   8.19 Ingest Ec2 logs: Select 'yes' if you want to ingest Ec2 logs.
+This is an optional parameter.

+   8.20 Enrollment Token: Provide the Enrollment Token only if you have selected 'yes' for the parameter ***Ingest Ec2 Logs***.

+   8.21 Kibana URL: Provide the Kibana URL only if you have selected 'yes' for the parameter ***Ingest Ec2 Logs***.

 9. Once the deployment of the CFTs are completed, log into the Elastic dashboard to view the logs ingested.